-With the re-election of President Obama and the Supreme Court decision to uphold PPACA, it is clear that health reform is here to stay.
 States were given the opportunity to choose between three different exchange models to help Americans gain access to health insurance coverage.
-About half the states initially decided to allow the federal government to run their health insurance exchanges, with the remaining half of states split between operating their own, unique state based exchange and partnering with the federal government.
 No matter what exchange model a state chose, it is clear that exchange implementation will be no easy task.
 In an attempt to transition the country to this new health reform structure, PPACA provides a role for navigators and assistors.
 While navigators and assistors are prohibited by law from actually enrolling consumers in health insurance plans, they will serve as a resource for consumers looking to purchase coverage through the exchanges.
-NAHU has been working with state and federal and policy makers on exchange implementation to ensure that exchange consumers are able to benefit from the services of licensed health insurance agents and brokers, no matter what exchange model the consumer’s state operates under.
+NAHU has been working with state and federal and policy makers on exchange implementation to ensure that consumers are able to continue to benefit from the services of licensed health insurance agents and brokers

 NAHU’s Recommendations for the State-Based Regulation of Navigators

 This principles statement, developed by NAHU’s National Legislative Council and Exchange Working Group outlines NAHU’s recommendations for state regulation of navigators.

 NAHU’s White Paper on State Regulation of Navigators